Law Office of David J. Abeshouse: Larger Firm Experience; Empathic Personal Attention

 So: If you want fast, fair, expert, economical, customized, private justice, and want to avoid the vagaries of court litigation in any future possible business disputes, you should turn to ADR (preferably in advance, when negotiating the dispute resolution provisions in your business agreement -- well before any conflict arises).
 And for business Arbitration and Mediation on Long Island and in the New York Metro area, I’d be pleased and honored if you’d turn to me for your business ADR needs, because that is the area or niche in which I have concentrated my practice, and I am passionate about it.
 I don’t purport to practice as a generalist in sixteen different specialties, while actually doing mediocre work in all and expert work in none.
 You wouldn’t go to your medical general practitioner or your psychiatrist to have orthopedic surgery performed on you; it’s the same in today’s complex legal world, where there is much to know about each separate discipline, and more developments occurring all the time.
 I will earn your trust, and you should feel confident that you’ve made the demonstrably correct choice of ADR counsel, or of impartial neutral Arbitrator or Mediator.
 Please read on, for more information below and on the following pages.

 * * * * * * * * * * * *

-In February 2012, I was selected as a Charter Member of the New York Academy of Mediators & Arbitrators (NYAMA), and a member of the NYAMA's parent organization, the National Academy of Distinguished Neutrals (NADN).
+In 2012, I was selected as a Charter Member of the New York Academy of Mediators & Arbitrators (NYAMA), and a member of the NYAMA's parent organization, the National Academy of Distinguished Neutrals (NADN).
+In 2014, I was appointed to the Executive Committee for NY for a 2-year term.

 In 2012, I was selected for membership as a Fellow of the College of Commercial Arbitrators (CCA).
 According to its website (http://www.thecca.net):